 At the end of the day, our productivity depends on the effective use of brain power.
 In video games, especially action-packed ones like Overwatch or Counter Strike, you learn how to scan efficiently for a target, snap attention back after finding it, and focusing on several targets at the same time.

-Making critical decisions fast is what defines a great problem solver.
+Making critical decisions fast is what defines a problem solver with great programming skills.
 In games where decision making is often reduced to seconds, a player needs to use their brain power to the fullest before making the next step.

 In programming, where you often need to approach a real-life problem with a software solution and to look at it from different angles, such flexibility and creativity will sure come in handy.